 The allergic changes occurring in the nasal lining in hay fever sufferers is similar to skin changes in eczema sufferers, so in 2001, developers started working on the concept of how to get light therapy into the nose.
 The result of this long research was the Rhinolight machine that shines a high-intensity light of special composition into each nostril for 2-3 minutes every few days; the results have been impressive for this non-medication treatment of hay fever.

-ROC is the first clinic in the UK to provide this latest treatment to its patients.
-Although this treatment has been used worldwide, the closest clinic to ours to provide this treatment is based in Dublin, Ireland!
+ROC was the first clinic in the UK to provide this latest treatment to its patients.

 Do I need any tests before treatment with Rhinolight?

 Yes.
 Allergic rhinitis must be proven (e.g. by skin prick testing or blood tests etc) and the causal allergen needs to be known before a treatment plan is booked, as there are different courses available for different types of allergy, and Rhinolight will not work for patients with non-allergic rhinitis.